Jezzamonn/fourier/content.md

 <canvas id='complex-sinusoid-turn' width=500 height=500></canvas>

 So far everything we’ve been doing has only required the regular 2D sine waves.
-When we do a fourier transform on 2D waves, the complex parts cancel out so we just end up with sine waves.
+When we do a Fourier transform on 2D waves, the complex parts cancel out so we just end up with sine waves.

 But we can use the 3D sine waves to make something fun looking like this: